lefos987/generator-ghurt/hapi-util/README.md

 To create a route, the following parameters are required:

  - **Http verb**: method used for the new route : `*`, `GET`, `POST`, `DELETE`, `PUT`...
- - **Path**: automatically prefixed with `/app/`.
+ - **Path**: automatically prefixed with `/api/`.
 The path can have param using the Hapi syntax, like `{yoghurtID}` to transform a part of the path as route parameter.

 To use the generator, three ways are possible.

 #### Prompt
 Use the basic command to display a prompt which will help you to generate your route.
-The command will display a list of http verbs to chosse then will ask you to provide the path of your route.
+The command will display a list of http verbs to choose then will ask you to provide the path of your route.
 ```
 yo ghurt:hapi-util
 ```